← Back to blog

 Photo: Enaldo Valadares, CC BY-SA 3.0, via Wikimedia Commons

 Argentina holds the largest part of the Iguazú cascade system, the Andean Patagonian falls and several remote Misiones tropical curtains.
-All ten on the map.
+The country's waterfall geography divides into three broad zones: the subtropical Atlantic forest of Misiones province in the northeast, the temperate Andean lakes district of Neuquén and Río Negro, and the cold Patagonian forests of Chubut and Santa Cruz farther south.
+All ten are pinned on the map.

 1. Iguazú Falls, Misiones